 Grant in 2020

-Summit Therapeutics Inc. is a biopharmaceutical company based in Cambridge, Massachusetts, specializing in the discovery, development, and commercialization of novel antibiotics for serious infectious diseases.
-The company focuses on treating Clostridium difficile infection (CDI), with its lead product candidate, ridinilazole, currently in Phase III clinical trials.
-In addition to ridinilazole, Summit Therapeutics is developing the DDS-01 series aimed at treating infections caused by Neisseria gonorrhoeae and the DDS-04 series for Enterobacteriaceae.
-The company operates primarily in the United States, Latin America, and Europe, with the intention of establishing new standards of care for patients while creating value for payors and healthcare providers.
-Founded in 2003, Summit Therapeutics is positioned to address critical needs in the field of infectious diseases.
+Summit Therapeutics Inc. is a biopharmaceutical company based in Cambridge, Massachusetts, that specializes in the discovery, development, and commercialization of novel antibiotics aimed at treating serious infectious diseases.
+The company focuses on addressing Clostridium difficile infection (CDI) with its lead product candidate, ridinilazole, which is currently undergoing Phase III clinical trials.
+Additionally, Summit is developing the DDS-01 series to combat infections caused by Neisseria gonorrhoeae and the DDS-04 series targeting Enterobacteriaceae.
+With operations in the United States and Europe, Summit Therapeutics aims to establish new standards of care for patients while creating value for payors and healthcare providers.
+Founded in 2003, the company is committed to advancing innovative treatments for infectious diseases.

 First Light Diagnostics